 Instructions

 - Gather all the ingredients.
-Please note that you will need to cook my Oxtail Broth and Meat first.
+Please note that you will need to cook my Oxtail Broth and Meat recipe first.
 Put the oxtail broth in a large stockpot (transfer from your Instant Pot if making on the same day).
 Reheat the broth and keep it on low simmer.
 Skim if necessary.

 - Lower the heat and keep on low simmer for 10-15 seconds and turn off the heat.
 Set aside to steep for 10-15 minutes.